 The study of Martins et al. (2014) also found that the behavioural usage of internet banking was not influenced by facilitating conditions.
 In this study, the FC reflects the conditions that support the use of cashless payments.
 By having a condition that an individual has necessary knowledge and is supported with the infrastructure for cashless payments, the higher the behavioural intention to use cashless payments.

-Facilitating conditions has a positive effect on behavioural intention to use cashless payment.
+Therefore, this study hypothesizes that: H_4 : Facilitating conditions has a positive effect on behavioural intention to use cashless payment.

 The existing literature demonstrates limited evidence to show the influence of COVID-19 on cashless payments.
 However, there is a study that investigated the changes of consumer behaviour due to the COVID-19 pandemic.
 The survey ("Consumer purchase behavioural changes," 2020) showed that Malaysians were shopping online more compared to before the pandemic.
-In addition, the RM50 ePenjana incentive, where users can redeem RM50 credit from supported e-wallet providers, encouraged people to use cashless payment during the COVID-19 pandemic.
+In addition, the RM50 ePenjana incentive, where users can redeem RM50 credit from supported eWallet providers, encouraged people to use cashless payment during the COVID-19 pandemic.
 Hence, this may imply that the pandemic acted as a catalyst in accelerating the migration to a cashless society.

+Therefore, this study hypothesizes that:
-The COVID-19 pandemic has a positively moderate relationship between performance expectancy and the behavioural intention to use cashless payment.

-The COVID-19 pandemic has a positively moderate relationship between effort expectancy and the behavioural intention to use cashless payment.

-The COVID-19 pandemic has a positively moderate relationship between social influence and the behavioural intention to use cashless payment.

-The COVID-19 pandemic has a positively moderate relationship between facilitating conditions and the behavioural intention to use cashless payment.
+- H{5a} : The COVID-19 pandemic has a positively moderate relationship between performance expectancy and the behavioural intention to use cashless payment. - H{5b} : The COVID-19 pandemic has a positively moderate relationship between effort expectancy and the behavioural intention to use cashless payment. - H{5c} : The COVID-19 pandemic has a positively moderate relationship between social influence and the behavioural intention to use cashless payment. - H{5d} : The COVID-19 pandemic has a positively moderate relationship between facilitating conditions and the behavioural intention to use cashless payment.